Lake Placid / Saranac Lake Region

 Lake Placid / Saranac Lake Regional Towns & Villages:

 Keene Valley |

 Lake Clear | Lake Placid |

 Vermontville | Wilmington

 Explore the Lake Placid / Saranac Region!
-The Heart of the Adirondacks lies for the most part, between Lake Placid and Saranac Lake.
-The High Peaks wilderness area is located in this region, and is the most frequented by tourists of all 17 Adirondack wilderness areas.
+The Heart of the Adirondacks lies, for the most part, between Lake Placid and Saranac Lake.
+The High Peaks Wilderness Area is located in this region, and is the most frequented by tourists of all 17 Adirondack wilderness areas.
 With countless recreational opportunities, there is something for everyone to enjoy.
-There are rivers to fish, lakes and ponds to paddle, and enough mountains and forest to explore for a lifetime!
+There are rivers to fish, lakes and ponds to paddle, and enough mountains and forests to explore for a lifetime!

 Lake Placid is best known for winter sports, as it was host to both the 1932 and 1980 Winter Olympics.
-Skiing, both nordic and alpine, can be done at nearby Whiteface Mountain, as well as hiking, mountain biking, and gondola rides.
+Skiing, both nordic and alpine, can be done at nearby Whiteface Mountain, along with hiking, mountain biking, and gondola rides.
 Lake Placid is rich with history and offers upscale lodging and dining as well as family oriented vacation opportunities.